stackhpc/terraform-kayobe-multinode/README.rst

    ssh-keygen -f id_rsa -N ''

 Create an OpenStack clouds.yaml file with your credentials to access an OpenStack cloud.
-Alternatively, download one from Horizon.
+Alternatively, download and source an openrc file from Horizon.

 .. code-block:: console